swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

 ~~~
 </div>

-If we check the status of our project again,
+We can ask Mercurial to tell us what it knows about the files in our project
+with the `hg status` command.
-Git tells us that it's noticed the new file:
+Mercurial tells us that it's noticed the new file:

 <div class="in" markdown="1">
 ~~~
-$ git status
+$ hg status
 ~~~
 </div>
 <div class="out" markdown="1">
 ~~~
-# On branch master
-#
-# Initial commit
-#
-# Untracked files:
-#   (use "git add <file>..." to include in what will be committed)
-#
-#	mars.txt
+? mars.txt
-nothing added to commit but untracked files present (use "git add" to track)
 ~~~
 </div>

-The "untracked files" message means that there's a file in the directory
-that Git isn't keeping track of.
+The `?` at the beginning of the line means that Mercurial isn't keeping
+track of the file.
-We can tell Git that it should do so using `git add`:
+We can tell Mercurial that it should do so using `hg add`:

 <div class="in" markdown="1">
 ~~~
-$ git add mars.txt
+$ hg add mars.txt
 ~~~
 </div>